CabinJS/Canvas/posts/canvasTheme.md

 <img src="http://i.imgur.com/7fmXyfF.png">

 After updating the icons simply download them and replace the `fonts` folder inside the `src/styles` folder and replace the contents of `src/styles/_icon.scss` with `style.css`.
 You will also need to update the `src/styles/IcoMoon Session.json` by clicking `Store Session` after clicking the session icon to allow for future icon changes.

+## RSS

+If you would like to generate an RSS feed, check out grunt-pages' [RSS option](https://github.com/CabinJS/grunt-pages#rss) and add it to your grunt-pages config in Gruntfile.js.

 ## Markdown